 Looking for an Arizona old west ghost town experience on your vacation?
 Imagine what it was like here in the desert when the area was booming with mining towns.

 We have compiled some of the more popular areas to experience Arizona's old western influence and ghost towns by the areas they are located in.

 Old West Ghost Towns in Phoenix

-Rawhide-This is a great spot, close to Phoenix, to experience an Old West Town.
+Rawhide is a convenient spot in the city to experience a recreated old west town.
 Bring the whole family for a day of fun at Rawhide.

-Natural History Museum- this is a great museum located in Mesa to explore what it was like to live in Arizona hundreds and even thousands of years ago.
+The Natural History Museum is a great museum to explore what it was like to live in Arizona hundreds and even thousands of years ago.
 It is a nice area to pan for gold for kids too.

-Tortilla Flat-Along the Apache Trail you will come across a reconstructed stagecoach stop with a general store, a saloon, a tiny museum, restaurant all along a wooden boardwalk.The only place we can find that sells prickly pear ice cream.
+Tortilla Flat is located along the historic Apache Trail.
+Tortilla Flat is a reconstructed stagecoach stop with a general store, a saloon, a tiny museum, restaurant all along a wooden boardwalk.The only place we can find that sells prickly pear ice cream.

-Scottsdale Arabian Horse Show- Show up at this internationally renowned annual event in Scottsdale to see thousands of Arabian horses competing for prizes.
-This large event has over 25 demonstrations and shows and thousands of horse lovers converge upon Westworld in February.
+Scottsdale Arabian Horse Show is an internationally renowned annual event in Scottsdale.
+This event has over 25 demonstrations and shows and thousands of Arabian horse lovers converge upon Westworld in February.

-Wickenburg- this town prides itself in staying true to their old western roots.
+Wickenburg prides itself in staying true to their old western roots.
 So much so that Wickenburg is ranked in the Top Ten True Western Towns by True West Magazine.
-They have several annual "western" events including The Gold Rush Days & Rodeo in Feb, Bluegrass Festival & Fiddle Championship in Nov, and the Cowboy Poetry Gathering in December.
+They have several annual "western" events including The Gold Rush Days & Rodeo, Bluegrass Festival & Fiddle Championship, and the Cowboy Poetry Gathering.